 What is Microneedling?

-Microneedling, also known as collagen induction therapy, aids in the reduction of fine lines, vertical lines around the mouth, wrinkles, sun damage, acne scars, large pores, and stretch marks, dramatically improving the appearance of your skin’s texture and overall skin tone.
+Microneedling, also known as collagen induction therapy, aids in the reduction of fine lines, vertical lines around the mouth, wrinkles, sun damage, acne scars, and large pores, dramatically improving the appearance of your skin’s texture while providing overall skin rejuvenation.

 How Does Microneedling Work?